rePIRL: Learn PRM with Inverse RL for LLM Reasoning: Discussion

 \section{Discussion}

 \textbf{Training efficiency.} We emphasize that \sys does not introduce significant computational overhead compared to many state-of-the-art methods.
 By leveraging RLOO for non-parametric value estimation, \sys eliminates the need for a value network, restricting optimization to only the policy and reward models.
 This architectural complexity aligns with methods requiring PRMs, such as PRIME and Math-Shepherd.
 For instance, when fine-tuning \textit{Qwen2.5-3B-Instruct} on math tasks, \sys requires approximately 13.3 training hours compared to 14.6 hours for PRIME.
+Relative to outcome-based RL baselines like RLOO, \sys introduces only a $\sim$1.4$\times$ training time overhead (\eg 13.3 hours vs. 9 hours to fine-tune \textit{Qwen2.5-3B-Instruct} on math tasks).
+Importantly, this limited overhead is offset by several key advantages.
 Beyond efficiency, \sys provides a unified framework; as detailed in Section~\ref{subsec:tech_unified}.
 Empirically, this formulation results in consistent performance gains over all baselines across diverse tasks and model architectures.
+Moreover, the learned PRM serves as a reusable and standalone module, benefiting a number of downstream applications such as test-time training and scaling at Section~\ref{subsec:eval_app}.

-\textbf{Training stability.} Adversarial training is well known to suffer from instability, a pattern we also observed in our preliminary experiments.
+\textbf{Training stability and dynamics.} Adversarial training is well known to suffer from instability, a pattern we also observed in our preliminary experiments.
 To mitigate this, we enhance reward model training with corrected trajectories from the current policy, treating them as additional expert data while retaining only failed trajectories as policy data (Algorithm \ref{alg:detection}).
 This signals to the reward model that these corrected trajectories should receive high reward, yielding more reliable gradients for policy updates.
-As shown in our ablation study in Appendix \ref{subsec:ablation}, this component substantially improves both training stability and final performance. }
+As shown in our ablation study in Appendix \ref{subsec:ablation}, this component substantially improves both training stability and final performance.
+Furthermore, our analysis of training dynamics (Appendix \ref{app:dynamic}) confirms that \sys achieves accelerated convergence and superior stability relative to established baselines.
+To further characterize this stability, we analyzed the evolution of policy entropy using the \textit{Qwen3-4B-Base} model on mathematical reasoning tasks.
+While the base model exhibits an initial entropy of $\sim$0.80, \sys and RLOO retain relatively higher entropy levels after two epochs (0.11 and 0.12, respectively).
+Conversely, the Intuitor~\citep{zhao2025learning} baseline exhibits a severe entropy collapse to 0.028, indicative of excessive mode-seeking behavior.
+Although policy entropy naturally decays during fine-tuning, our empirical results indicate that \sys prevents over-determinism and matches the regularization capabilities of standard RL baselines. }